libopencm3/libopencm3/README.md

         $ FP_FLAGS="-mfloat-abi=soft" make               # No hardfloat
         $ FP_FLAGS="-mfloat-abi=hard -mfpu=magic" make   # New FPU we don't know of

+* `CFLAGS` - Add to or supersede compiler flags

+   If the library needs to be compiled with additional flags, they can be passed to the build system via the environment variable `CFLAGS`.
+The contents of `CFLAGS` will be placed after all flags defined by the build system, giving the user a way to override any default if necessary.

+   Examples:

+        $ CFLAGS="-fshort-wchar" make    # compile lib with 2 byte wide wchar_t

 Example projects
 ----------------